Using Application Preview

 Control Data Output on Page Load

-Control Data Output on Page Load Beginning with the June 2012 update of m-Power, developers will have the opportunity to disable certain m-Power templates from automatically displaying data on page load.
-With this enhancement enabled, end-users who load an application will be presented a standard m-Power page, except it will be void of any data.
-Read the rest of this document »
+Control Data Output on Page Load m-Power allows developers to disable certain m-Power templates from automatically displaying data on page load.
+When this is set, end-users who load an application will be presented with a standard m-Power page, however, it will be void of data.
+To make data appear, the end-user needs to enter a […]

 Date/Time Formatting